r2bapps/BaseProject/README.md

 * Show common toast.
 * Show correctly only one fragment dialog, in all app.
 * A main click listener to send to current fragments and centralized its management.
-* Shared preferences only for activity.
+* Shared preferences only for activity and encrypted or not.
 * A switch fragment method that runs correctly on back and retry again.
+* A clear back stack method.

 **Base Fragment**:
 * Activity methods façade: You do not need to call ((MyActivity) getActivity())... methods.
 * Methods for common operations like: findById, set values to this views, set listeners to this views, ...
-* Shared preferences only for fragment.
+* Shared preferences only for fragment, and encrypted or not.
 * A switch fragment method for child fragments.
+* Back event listener with the same functionality as onBackPressed than activity class.

 **Base Dialog Fragment**:
 * A dialog that can show a title, up to three buttons, a traditional